Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the seventh-ranked team ERA across all MLB pitching staffs (3.97).
+- The Brewers' 3.94 team ERA ranks seventh among all MLB pitching staffs.

-- The lefty's most recent appearance came on Sunday against the Philadelphia Phillies, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.
+- The righty's most recent time out was on Monday against the Pittsburgh Pirates, when he tossed six innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.